 When first operating the 2000 Series leveling system in hillside conditions, begin operation on gradual slopes and work up to more severe slopes only after you have determined that rear axle weighting is appropriate for downhill maneuvers.
 The first indication of insufficient rear axle weighting is sluggish or unresponsive steering while traveling down hill.
 This effect will worsen if the operator decelerates.
 Make sure rear axle weighting is sufficient for safe down hill maneuvers, under normal deceleration, in your most severe down hill conditions.

-Use of grain tank extensions is strictly forbidden.
-Use of such extensions voids both the Hillco and Case Corporation new equipment warranties.
+Use of grain tank extensions other than those provided by the Combine manufacturer is strictly forbidden.
+Use of such Extensions voids both the Hillco and Case IH or New Holland NEW Equipment Warranties.